+The Møller-Plesset module calculates the energy and wavefunction and equilibrium and transition-state geometries as well as provides for conformational searching using either the MP2 or RI-MP2 models.
 Vibrational frequencies are also available from both models, but require numerical differentiation of analytical gradients.
 Available basis sets are enumerated later in this appendix.
-RI-MP2 models (only) have been implemented for use on multi-core processors.
+RI-MP2 models (only) have been implemented for use on multi-core processors (available in the Spartan'14 Parallel Suite only).